 She walked into the historic church-turned-art-space in an elegant shoulder length coat, flanked by two best friends.
-Charisma oozed out of this lady and I liked her immediately.
+Charisma oozed out of this lady.
+I liked her immediately.
 Over the next few months, as we sat on wooden chairs and listened to a compassionate Buddhist nun speak of death and the veil of impermanence, I got to know Felice Boucher, the artist.
-It soon became clear that she was a force to be reckoned with.

 You may have seen the first photograph in the series, Black Birds.
 It was a finalist in the 2012 San Francisco International Photography Exhibition—currently on show at Gallery Photographia and won Best of Show at the Maine Professional Photographers Awards 2012.
 If that wasn't enough, it was also selected for the 2012 Professional Women Photographers 36th Anniversary Show.